troii/Rudeltippen/README.md

 The application will now be setup and the initial data will be loaded.
 After setup has finished you will be redirect to the login page.

+The initial data will create an admin user with the following credentials:

+Username: admin
+Password: admin
+E-Mail: admin@example.com

+Changing of this credentials is mandatory!

 ### Step 6

 If you need to stop Rudeltippen at any time.
 Go to your INSTLLATIONFOLDER and execute the followin command